Mobile apps like Awake Technologies' BestConsent reduce paper documentation to improve patient engagement — starting at home.

 In other words, agencies can ensure that your loved one has a satisfactory patient experience with a home aide you can trust to care for your loved one with the same integrity, empathy and reliability that you would.
 The patient can stay healthy and independent at home, and family and friends can have peace of mind — and that is invaluable.

 If you operate a personal care service agency, now is the time to ensure you’re compliant with the EVV mandate.
-Get a rundown on everything you need to know about EVV, and then check out the unique requirements in your state.
+Get a rundown on everything you need to know about EVV compliance, and understand the unique requirements in your state.